-This report provides an overview of the social issues and potential social impacts that may arise as a result of the proposed subdivision of the Eastern and Western Precincts and the proposed community and commercial uses within the Central Precinct of Fernhill Estate.
+This report provides an overview of the social issues and potential social impacts that may arise as a result of the proposed rezoning and subdivision of the Eastern Precinct.
 From our previous work on earlier proposals for this site, we understand that Penrith City Council is likely to be interested in the following potential social impacts / issues:

-- An assessment of social impacts on the existing Mulgoa village - Whether the proposed development near Mulgoa presents a logical extension to the rural village or a significant expansion - Potential social infrastructure needs arising from the proposed residential uses.
+- " An assessment of social impacts on the existing Mulgoa village - " Whether the proposed development near Mulgoa presents a logical extension to the rural village or a significant expansion - " Potential social infrastructure needs arising from the proposed residential uses.